Understanding The Different Omega 3s

 Essential for brain health – especially so in developing infants and children – DHA, known as docosahexaenoic acid, is a long-chain fatty acid (it has 22 carbon bonds) that takes some cues from the realm of sci-fi, since it can shape shift and connect to other important molecules to help them work more effectively.

 DHA is the primary structural component of the human brain, and it is key to the flow of nerve impulses that make up our consciousness, suggesting the link between a deficiency of DHA and Alzheimer’s.

-One to try: Our line of omega-3 fish oils – Omega 3/DHA Fish Oil, Omega 3 Premium and Omega 3/QH Ultra – contain excellent levels of DHA, ensuring you’ll get a healthy daily dose of the most valuable of the omega-3 fatty acids.
+Our line of Omega 3 fish oils – Omega 3/DHA Fish Oil, Omega 3 Premium and Omega 3/QH Ultra – contain excellent levels of DHA, ensuring you’ll get a healthy daily dose of the most valuable of the Omega 3 fatty acids.

 EPA for healthy cells

 EPA – also known as eicosapentaenoic acid – helps prevent damage to cells by helping your body’s healthy inflammation management, which may reduce the likelihood of degenerative conditions.

 EPA appears to do this by inhibiting an enzyme that encourages the production of arachidonic acid, which triggers inflammation.
 DHA – with its 22 carbon bonds – appears to be to large to squeeze into the site where the enzyme is active, but EPA only has 20 carbon bonds, so it can enter the area more effectively.
 (Ref.
 2)

 The body can, however, convert DHA to EPA by dropping two carbon atoms, so if EPA is lacking, DHA can essentially step in to fill the void.